Thermodynamic uncertainty relation under continuous measurement and feedback with quantum-classical-transfer entropy

 \textit{Conclusion.---} We established a quantum thermodynamic uncertainty relation in the setting of continuous measurement and feedback control~\eqref{eq:finite-time_TUR_no_initial_correlation}.
 Our main results show that the precision of currents is constrained not only by the entropy production $\Sigma$ but also by the QC-transfer entropy $I_{\mathrm{QCT}}$, which quantifies the information obtained by continuous measurement.
 While the TURs without measurement and feedback implies that the entropy production alone limits the precision of currents, our results show that we can further improve its precision by utilizing the obtained information via feedback control.
 Our numerical example of two-level systems shows that feedback control typically achieves both higher precision of currents and lower entropy production.

+We briefly discuss some future directions.
 Beyond the Markovian feedback protocol analyzed in our example, our framework applies to more general feedback strategies, including non-Markovian schemes in which the control depends on the full measurement history.
 Investigating non-Markovian features of the feedback and its implication on the TUR is a future issue.
 Another future direction would be to derive other types of bounds on precision of trajectory observables, such as the kinetic uncertainty relation or first-passage time~\cite{PhysRevE.95.032134, Di_Terlizzi_2019, PhysRevE.105.044127}.

-\textit{Note added.---} Independent of our work, the authors of Ref.~\cite{honma2026} obtained related but distinct results for quantum TUR under feedback control by incorporating the quantum mutual information.
+\textit{Note added.---} Independent of our work, the authors of Ref.~\cite{honma2026thermodynamicuncertaintyrelationquantum} obtained related but distinct results for quantum TUR under feedback control by incorporating the quantum mutual information.

 \textit{Acknowledgments.---} We thank Isaac Layton for fruitful discussions.
 We also thank Ryotaro Honma and Tan Van Vu for sharing their preliminary manuscripts.
 The numerical calculations were done by using the QuTiP library~\cite{lambert2025qutip5quantumtoolbox}.
 This work is supported by JST ERATO Grant No. JPMJER2302, Japan.
 K.T. is supported by World-leading Innovative Graduate Study Program for Materials Research, Information, and Technology (MERIT-WINGS) of the University of Tokyo.
 T.S. is supported by JST CREST Grant No. JPMJCR20C1 and by Institute of AI and Beyond of the University of Tokyo.
 K.F. is supported by JSPS KAKENHI Grant Nos.
 JP23K13036 and JP24H00831.